BalatyJ/theta-mart/README.md

 * Wrote application code that implemented the UI front end in a third-party hosted Linux environment.
 I was personally responsible for coding the CRUD functionality for Products, OrderProducts, and Products, upgrading the UI and database functionality, and QAing the final DDL, DMQ and database.

+* Built front-end website using Python, JavaScript, and AJAX to interact with an SQL server.